openrewrite/break-your-testing-habits/site/docs/intro.md

 1. [Old habits](./category/old-habits/) - After that, we'll look at legacy testing frameworks and libraries that are still in use today.
 1. [JUnit Jupiter](./category/junit-jupiter/) - Next, we'll upgrade to JUnit 6 and learn its new features.
 1. [Adopt AssertJ](./category/adopt-assertj/) - Then, we'll dive into AssertJ for more expressive assertions.
-1. [Advanced AssertJ](./category/advanced-assertj/) - Finally, we'll master fluent assertions for cleaner and more maintainable tests.
+1. [Advanced AssertJ](./category/advanced-assertj/) - Stepping up, we'll master fluent assertions for cleaner and more maintainable tests.
+1. [Upgrade your projects](./category/upgrade-your-projects) - Next, we'll apply what we've learned to upgrade testing practices in real-world projects.
+1. [Recipe development](./category/recipe-development/) - Finally, we'll learn how to create custom OpenRewrite recipes to automate improvements in your own codebases.

 ## Getting Started